groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/MigratingToGRDBQuery09-restricted-writes.md

 To migrate:

-- ✨ Delete the the extra `Query` initializers.
+- ✨ Delete the extra `Query` initializers.

 - ✨ Expose a read-only access from the database manager: